 An investigation by CNN found that the drug company may be paying doctors and hospitals kickbacks to get the drug into nursing homes, despite the fact that the drug is not approved by the U.S. Food and Drug Administration for treating dementia, resulting in adverse effects for dementia patients like dizziness, rashes, falls, comas, and more.

-Now, the City of Los Angeles is launching its own investigation into Avanir to see if the company has broken any state or federal laws in its aggressive sales, marketing, and prescribing of Nuedexta, according to CNN.
+Now, the City of Los Angeles is launching its own investigation into Avanir to see if the company has broken any state or federal product liability laws in its aggressive sales, marketing, and prescribing of Nuedexta, according to CNN.

 While doctor and hospital kickbacks are something of an open secret in the pharmaceutical industry — a so-called “grey area” in the practice of medicine — the ethics of the practice regularly come into question, especially in cases where drugs are pushed for inappropriate, and potentially dangerous uses.